AdobeDocs/dep/src/pages/courses/index.md

 ![Experience Platform Foundation](images/aep-foundation.png)

-#### Experience Platform Foundation
+#### Experience Platform Deployment Architecture

-A comprehensive course that covers all aspects of the Experience Platform at a deep architectural level.
+Have you ever wondered how to deploy the Experience Platform from a geographical standpoint?
+Well learn about your options as well as a simple methodology for determining how best to deploy for your organization structure.

 * [Coming Soon!](index.md)